ohir/oconf-std/README.md

                        FULL OCONF SPECIFICATION

   Vocabulary:

-    * OConf stands for 'Object Config' (or ohir's config ;).
+    * OCONF stands for 'Object Config' (or ohir's config).
     * SOL and EOL means 'start of line' and 'end of line', respectively.
-    * ITEM is a line that parsed successfully to a name, value, and possibly other OConf syntax tokens.
+    * ITEM is a line that parsed successfully to a name, value, and possibly other OCONF syntax tokens.
     * The 'name' and 'value' words in this document almost universally mean the name and value out of a parsed ITEM.
     * The 'named value' or 'unnamed value' phrases are preferred but the 'key' for name,  or 'key/value' phrase may be used too.
-    * The 'byte', 'char' and 'character' are used interchangeably as OConf line format is specified in terms of byte values.
+    * The 'byte', 'char' and 'character' are used interchangeably as OCONF line format is specified in terms of byte values.
     * Syntax' punctuation and symbol characters are used without quotes where it is unambiguous.
 Sporadically are given in single quotes.
     * The 'glyph' word is used if unicode representation form matters.